gawel/oh-my-vim/README.rst

 This package allow you to manage your vim plugins

-It's eavily inspired from `oh-my-zsh
+It's heavily inspired from `oh-my-zsh
 <https://github.com/robbyrussell/oh-my-zsh>`_

 Installation